-Considering becoming a health and safety officer?
-These professionals play a key role in preventing workplace accidents, injuries, and deaths.
+Considering becoming an occupational health and safety officer?
+OHS professionals play a key role in preventing workplace accidents, injuries, and deaths.

 Every employer in Canada must follow health and safety laws to ensure workers are protected while performing their duties.

 Health and safety officers help enforce these laws by performing audits and inspections.
-They also work closely with companies to identify risks, deliver safety training, and investigate accidents.
+They also work closely with companies to reduce risks, deliver safety training, and investigate accidents.

-If you want to work in this field, you need comprehensive training that leads to national certification by the Board of Canadian Registered Safety Professionals (BCRSP).
+If you want to work in this field, you need comprehensive OHS training that leads to national certification.

 Your first step?
-Selecting a quality health and safety training program.
+Selecting a quality OHS diploma program.

-This is the most important element to look for when comparing health and safety programs.
-The Board of Canadian Registered Safety Professionals (BCRSP) is the most important, non-profit occupational health and safety organization in Canada.
+This is the most important element to look for when selecting an OHS diploma program.
+The Board of Canadian Registered Safety Professionals (BCRSP) is the most important, non-profit OHS organization in Canada.

-If your training program is approved by the BCRSP, graduates can apply for the Canadian Registered Safety Technician (CRST) Certification.
+If your OHS program is approved by the BCRSP, you can apply for the Canadian Registered Safety Technician (CRST) Certification straight after graduation.

 You need just 4 years of work experience to become a CRSP.